 About the Author

 Carol Ermakova studied German and Russian language and literature and holds an MA in translation from Bath University.
 She first visited Russia in 1991.
-More recently, Carol spent two years in Moscow working as a teacher and translator.
+More recently, Ermakova spent two years in Moscow working as a teacher and translator.
 Carol currently lives in the North Pennines and works as a freelance translator.